fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/combination-charts-net.md

 {% embed_chart fusioncharts-net-visualization-combination2ddy.js %}

-Create a mscombidy2d.aspx.cs and refer to the code below:
+Create a `mscombidy2d.aspx.cs` file and refer to the code below:

-The code is shown below:

 ```csharp
 using FusionCharts.DataEngine;